Building Multilingual Datasets for Predicting Mental Health Severity through LLMs: Prospects and Challenges: Experiments

 The results are organized and presented in the following subsections: classification in the source language, classification in the target language, classification across languages, and further analysis of LLMs performance with multilingual examples.

 \paragraph{Source language} Initially, we experimented with the data in their source language (English), to set the baseline performance.
-That is, no translation step has been performed at this stage.
+In other words, no translation step has been performed at this stage.
 When using GPT-3.5, the first column in Tables~\ref{results-depression} and \ref{results-suicide-gpt3.5} presents the results on depression and suicide detection tasks respectively.
-The best F1 in both tasks is achieved for the lowest severity/indication.
+The best F1 in both tasks is achieved for the lowest severity/indication (minimum depression and supportive for suicide).
 In \textsc{Dep-Severity}, the best performance is achieved for the two edges of lowest (F1=0.48) and highest severity (F1=0.26).
-In \textsc{Sui-Twi}, on the other hand, F1 drops as the suicidal likelihood increases, from 0.73 to 0.67.
-The task of \textsc{Dep-Severity} is more challenging (F1=0.17) compared to \textsc{Sui-Twi} (F1=0.56).
-When using the superior GPT-4o-mini (Tables~\ref{results-suicide-gpt-4o-mini} and \ref{results-depression-gpt4}), F1 increases to 0.27 and to 0.59, respectively.
-This can be attributed to the fact that detecting specific levels of depression is harder than in the case of suicidal ideation, as depression severity levels are considered less distinct.
-Therefore, it is probably more challenging for the LLM to distinguish.
+In \textsc{C-ssrs}, on the other hand, F1 drops from 0.18 to 0.00.
+When using the superior GPT-4o-mini (Tables \ref{results-depression-gpt4} and \ref{results-suicide-gpt-4o-mini} ), F1 increases to 0.27 and to 0.32, respectively.
+Detecting specific levels of suicidal ideation is harder than in the case of depression, as they may be considered less distinct.
+Therefore, it could be probably more challenging for the LLM to distinguish between them, also shown by the results for some classes.

 \paragraph{Target languages}